GilbertCloud/arctic-cri-scripts/README.md

 # arctic-cri-scripts

-This repository contains the run scripts and namelists for all of the experiments in the article [To be added]().
+This repository contains the run scripts and namelists for all of the experiments in the submitted paper "A Novel Model Hierarchy Isolates the Effect of Temperature-dependent Cloud Optics on Infrared Radiation" by Ash Gilbert, Jennifer Kay, and Penny Rowe.

 Created by Ash Gilbert (ash.gilbert@colorado.edu) and contact them for any questions.